wordofwarning/wordofwarning.org/current/2015-autumnwinter/pritchard/index.md

 >*I witnessed a mesmerizing piece of work, where technology is married with dance in a very human way, not overpowered by the technology but working in tandem.*<br>Sonia Hughes, Writer/Director

 ####Credits
-Supported using public funding by the National Lottery through Arts Council England; supported by Guernsey Arts Commission, Journey Through Time, STUN, hÅb, Dance Manchester + Contact.
+Supported using public funding by the National Lottery through Arts Council England; supported by hÅb, STUN, Dance Manchester, Guernsey Arts Commission, Journey Through Time.

 ####Websites
 [www.thebodyoflight.dance](http://www.thebodyoflight.dance) | [www.darrenpritcharddance.com](http://www.darrenpritcharddance.com) | [@DarrenDancer](http://twitter.com/DarrenDancer)